-T-Mobile Moto X launching online today as Motorola rolls out a trio of 'Lazy Phone' adsAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile Moto X launching online today as Motorola rolls out a trio of 'Lazy Phone' adsAlex Wagner - Editorial Director of News and Content

 After hitting Sprint and U.S. Cellular late last week, the Moto X continued its rollout across the U.S. carriers today with the arrival of T-Mobile-flavored variant.
 The T-Mobile Moto X is now listed on Motorola's website for $599.99.
 Both the woven black and woven white models are included, but as of this writing they're both out of stock.